openframeworks/ofBook/18_version_control_with_git/chapter.md

 ### Getting started: project setup

-You can go along with this section by entering the given commands (in the line starting with `$`) into your terminal.
+You can follow along with this section by entering the given commands (in the line starting with `$`) into your terminal.
 You can also use a Git program with a GUI if you want (some will be presented later in the chapter), but you will have to figure out which actions correspond to the respective terminal commands.

 Much of what follows will be less tedious to achieve, and presented in a prettier way, if you're using a GUI to interact with Git.